-Each year, Americans observe National Hispanic Heritage Month from September 15 to October 15, by celebrating the histories, cultures and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean and Central and South America.
+Each year, Americans observe National Hispanic Heritage Month from September 15 to October 15, by celebrating the history, cultures and contributions of people whose ancestors came from Spain, Mexico, the Caribbean, Central and South America.
 The observation started in 1968 as Hispanic Heritage Week under President Lyndon Johnson and was expanded by President Ronald Reagan in 1988 to cover a 30-day period starting on September 15 and ending on October 15.
 This event was enacted into law on August 17, 1988, on the approval of Public Law 100-402.

-- September 15 is the anniversary of independence for Latin American countries Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
+- September 15 is the independence day for Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.

-- Día de la Raza (a Hispanic Heritage Day) is October 12, and falls within this 30 day period.
-This holiday celebrates the Hispanic heritage of Latin America and honors many of the countries that were conquered by Spain.
+- Día de la Raza (Day of the Race) is October 12, and falls within this 30 day period.
 El Día de la Raza celebrates the fusion of two cultures – the Spanish conquerors and the native people in America.